-The registered provider is proactive in continuous quality improvement.
+The provider is proactive in continuous quality improvement.
 Oversight and monitoring is carried out on a routine basis.
-Evaluation of the effectiveness of planning and managing food and nutritional care for children consists of an element of the continuous quality improvement cycle, which, in turn, forms part of the annual review, in compliance with the regulations.
+Evaluation of effectiveness of the care planning and discharge processes form part of the continuous quality improvement cycle, and policies, procedures and practices are updated based on the finding of any review.